TYPO3/Fluid/Documentation/Extending/ComponentProviders.rst

 The :php:`ComponentDefinitionProviderInterface` provides Fluid with all necessary information to resolve, validate and render external components.
-Depending on the available components metadata, the Fluid parser is even able to pre-validate the supplied component parameters (defined and required arguments, booleans).
+Depending on the available component metadata, the Fluid parser is even able to pre-validate the supplied component parameters (defined and required arguments, booleans).
 However, it is also possible to provide a "non-strict" implementation where any argument can be supplied to the external components.
 The interface must always be used in combination with :php:`ViewHelperResolverDelegateInterface`.

 ..  code-block:: php
+    :caption: CustomComponentCollection.php (component definition provider)

     namespace Vendor\MyPackage;

     use TYPO3Fluid\Fluid\Core\Component\ComponentDefinition;